nlohmann/json/docs/mkdocs/docs/features/parsing/parser_callbacks.md

 ## Return value

-Discarding a value (i.e., returning `#!c false`) has different effects depending on the context in which function was
+Discarding a value (i.e., returning `#!c false`) has different effects depending on the context in which the function was called:
-called:

 - Discarded values in structured types are skipped.
 That is, the parser will behave as if the discarded value was never read.